-To advance the art and science of medicine through education, service, scholarship, and social accountability.
+To advance the art and science of medicine through education, service, scholarship, social accountability, and wellness.

 California Northstate University College of Medicine (CNUCOM) gained preliminary accreditation in June 2015 and provisional accreditation in June 2019 by the Liaison Committee on Medical Education.